JohnMichaelTO/docs.oidc-spa.dev/resources/end-of-third-party-cookies.md

 **It doesn’t.** `oidc-spa` works seamlessly even in environments where third-party cookies are blocked.

-However, if your app is **allowed** to set third-party cookies on your authentication server, you may experience a **slight improvement** in the initial load time of your app.
+However, if your app is **allowed** to set third-party cookies on your authentication server, you may experience a **slight improvement** in the initial load time of your app
+(because we'll be able to implement silent sign-in in an iframe).

 ### Optimizing for Performance